alyraffauf/nixcfg/README.md

 Substitute `$HOSTNAME` for whichever hostname you have chosen.
 Reboot to apply the flake's configuration for the chosen host.

 ### Installing from Live USB
-> :red_circle: **This will erase your computer's disk** as specified by the host configuration, installing a fresh copy of NixOS.
-Backup first!

 If you want to install NixOS from this flake, run the following commands, ideally from a NixOS live environment, providing the hostname associated with a NixOS configuration specified in `flake.nix` when prompted.
 ```console
 sudo nix --experimental-features "nix-command flakes" run github:alyraffauf/nixcfg